-Although primarily designed for processing text, Pages allows Mac users to also create basic timelines starting from a 2D Bubble Chart.
+Although primarily designed for processing text content, Pages allows Mac users to also create basic timelines starting from a 2D Bubble Chart.
 However, the resulting visuals require manual formatting, which can prove time-consuming if you need to build more detailed plans or update them regularly.

-Those who need to produce professional-looking visuals faster can try an online timeline maker such as Office Timeline's to simplify their work.
-Accessible from any browser, the tool enables you to quickly generate, edit and download your graphic as a native PowerPoint slide, which makes it easy to share and include in presentations.
-This tutorial shows how to create a timeline both manually in Pages and automatically with Office Timeline Online.
-If you wish learn how to make a Gantt chart in Pages for Mac, please see our Gantt tutorial here.
+Those who need to produce professional-looking visuals faster can try an online timeline maker such as Office Timeline Online to simplify their work.
+Accessible from any browser, the tool helps you to quickly generate, edit and download your graphic as a native PowerPoint slide, which makes it easy to share and include in presentations.
+This tutorial shows how to make a timeline both manually in Pages and automatically with Office Timeline Online.

-Open Pages and select Blank Landscape from the template gallery to ensure you'll have enough room for your Gantt chart.
+Open Pages and select Blank Landscape from the template gallery to ensure you'll have enough room for your timeline.

 Go to Insert → Chart and select 2D Bubble from the menu that pops up.
 Pages will automatically generate a bubble chart that looks like the one in the image below: